MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch3.md

 ![Lesson3 Chapter2 Step1im](images/Lesson3_chapter2_step1im.PNG)

-2. In the Inspector panel, click the "Add Component" button and search for "orbital".
+2. In the Inspector panel, click the Add Component button and search for orbital.
 The orbital component should appear.
 Select it to add the orbital component to the Button Collection game object.

 ![Lesson3 Chapter2 Step2im](images/Lesson3_Chapter2_step2im.PNG)